Unified Model of Heated Plasma Expansion: Application in laser-plasma interactions

-where, the laser time $t_L$ is defined such that the intensity of the pulse increase from $t_L\rightarrow-\infty$ to its peak value at $t_L=0$.
-In the interest of modeling the prepulse, we use the above power profile to approximate the on-axis intensity far from the peak by
+In this section, the limiting self-similar solutions are used to estimate the surface plasma dynamics during the interaction of a target with the rising envelope of high intensity laser pulses.
+The parametric dependencies discovered from these solutions are related to the laser and target parameters.
+The target surface is ionized to an electron density $n_{e0}$, and the generated plasma expands while being heated by the increasing laser intensity.
+We choose $t=0$ to denote the onset of collisionless expansion of the plasma, when the electrons have a temperature $T_{e0}$ such that Eq.~\eqref{colLessApprox} holds.
+The rising intensity envelope is assumed to have a temporal variation of the form

-Then, $\tau_p$ governs the rise time from the pedestal up to the peak region in the pulse.
+where $\mathcal{I}_i$ is the laser intensity at $t=0$, and $\tau_p$ governs the rise time from the pedestal up to the peak region in the pulse.
+This form of temporal variation is chosen to coincide with the intensity profile of a $\mathrm{sech}^2$ laser pulse of pulse duration $\tau_p$ far from its peak.

-We introduce an absorption factor $f$ to account for the energy flux from the laser into the participating plasma (directly or indirectly), at the target surface of interest. $f$ is used to relate the incident on-axis electromagnetic energy flux to the rates of increases of $\mathcal{U}_{Te}$, $\mathcal{U}_{Ki}$ and $\mathcal{U}_E$ in this plasma,
+The laser's influence on the plasma expansion is characterized by the energy deposited by it to the electrons.
+The microphysics of typical laser heating mechanisms depend on the instantaneous intensity of the laser pulse.
+For simplicity, we introduce an absorption factor $f$ to account for the energy flux from the laser into the participating plasma (directly or indirectly), at the target surface of interest. $f$ is used to relate the incident electromagnetic energy flux to the rates of increases of $\mathcal{U}_{Te}$, $\mathcal{U}_{Ki}$ and $\mathcal{U}_E$ in this plasma,